-2. Position the end of your hand-held transmitter 1-3 inches (2-8 cm) away from the HomeLink® button you wish to program (located on your visor) while keeping the indicator light in view.

-3. Simultaneously press and hold both the HomeLink® and hand-held transmitter button.
-Do not release the buttons until Step 4 has been completed.
+- 2. Position the end of your hand-held transmitter 1-3 inches (2-8 cm) away from the HomeLink® button you wish to program (located on your visor) while keeping the indicator light in view. - 3.
+Simultaneously press and hold both the chosen HomeLink® and hand-held transmitter buttons until the HomeLink® indicator light changes from a slow to a rapidly blinking light.
+Now you may release both the HomeLink® and hand-held transmitter buttons.

-Some entry gates and garage door openers may require you to replace Step 3 with procedures noted in the

-"Gate Operator and Canadian Programming" in this section for Canadian residents.
+Note: Some entry gates and garage door openers may require you to replace Step 3 with procedures noted in the "Gate Operator and Canadian Programming" in this section for Canadian residents.